rwilliams04/uc-xromm/globus/config.md

 Expand menu for the new endpoint and click the Sharing tab Create shared endpoint
 Enter in path of folder to share (ex. /C/Data)
 Select Globus users/groups to share the endpoint with

+## Permissions
+On Midway execute the following on the top-level destination directory so that all files copied to it inherit read and write permissions for the pi-rossc group

+    setfacl -Rdm g:pi-rossc:rw /project/rossc/Orofacial/BiteForce/Data

 ## Submit sbatch script

 Submit sbatch script to run as a cron job, which will then execute the nightly transfers.